yxxhelen/Thesis_xiaoxiaoYang/README.md

 # Visualizing Algebraic Structures

-This repository contains the code and interactive visualizations for my honors thesis:
+This repository contains the code and interactive visualizations for Xiaoxiao Yang's Honor thesis:

 **"Visualizing Algebraic Structures to Simplify Complex Problems"**